-The discount rates used to measure the OPEB liability as of June 30, 2017 and 2016 were 3.63% and 2.88%, respectively.
-These rates were based on a blend of the Bond Buyer Index rates of 3.58% and 2.85%, respectively, as of the measurement dates June 30, 2017 and 2016 and the expected rates of return.
+The discount rates used to measure the OPEB liability as of June 30, 2018 and 2017 were 3.95% and 3.63%, respectively.
+These rates were based on a blend of the Bond Buyer Index rates of 3.87% and 3.58%, respectively, as of the measurement dates June 30, 2018 and 2017, respectively, and the expected rates of return on plan investments of 7.35% and 7.50%, respectively.
 The plan's fiduciary net position was not projected to be available to make all projected future benefit payments for current plan members.
-The projected "depletion date" when projected benefits are not covered by projected assets is 2023.
-Therefore, the long-term expected rate of return on plan investments of 7.50% per annum was not applied to all periods of projected benefit payments to determine the total OPEB liability as of June 30, 2017 and 2016.
+The projected "depletion date" when projected benefits are not covered by projected assets is 2025.
+Therefore, the long-term expected rate of return on plan investments was not applied to all periods of projected benefit payments to determine the total OPEB liability as of June 30, 2018 and 2017.